yoramzarai/Numenos-exercise/README.md

 ```console
 uv sync
 ```
+This will create the virtual environment in the `./.venv` folder.

 ## TRUST4
-For information about TRUST, see the [TRUST4 github](https://github.com/liulab-dfci/TRUST4).
+For information about TRUST4, see the [TRUST4 github](https://github.com/liulab-dfci/TRUST4).